WMRD

-WMRD (1150 AM) is a radio station licensed to serve Middletown, Connecticut, serving the Greater Hartford area.
-The station is owned by Crossroads Communications, LLC.
-It airs a talk radio and adult standards format, simulcast with WLIS in Old Saybrook.
+WMRD (1150 AM) is a radio station licensed to serve Middletown, Connecticut.
+The station is owned by Crossroads Communications, LLC, and airs a talk radio and adult standards radio format, simulcast with WLIS in Old Saybrook.

 History

 WCNX

 On August 4, 1948, the Middletown Broadcasting Company received a construction permit from the Federal Communications Commission (FCC) to build a new 500-watt daytime-only station in Middletown.
 Broadcasting began December 12, 1948.
 Originally established as a partnership between the O'Brien brothers and Elmer Hubbell, publisher of The Middletown Press newspaper, William J. and Richard O'Brien became sole owners in 1953; William later became the first Democratic speaker of the Connecticut House of Representatives in 82 years and also served on the state Liquor Control Commission.
 In 1964, after four years pending at the FCC, an application was approved to upgrade the station from 500 to 1,000 watts.

 WCNX was sold in 1976 from the O'Brien brothers to David E. Parnigoni, who owned a station in Brattleboro, Vermont.
 In September 1980, Parnigoni sold WCNX to Radio Middletown, Inc., a subsidiary of the Berkshire Broadcasting Company of Massachusetts; the next year, the new ownership shifted the station from adult contemporary music to an oldies format syndicated by TM Programming, retaining the local air staff.
 In addition to its music, WCNX also began airing weekly programming in Italian; in 1981, Middletown's two candidates for mayor—both of them of partial or full Italian heritage—agreed to be interviewed in Italian on the program.

 Radio Middletown sold WCNX to Jan Peek Communications in 1984; the group included former general manager Edward Creem.
 Citing competition from FM music stations, WCNX dropped its music programming and changed to an all-talk format in 1990.
 The next year, former owners Radio Middletown sued Jan Peek for money owed on the $405,000 promissory note that had been used to acquire the station seven years prior.
 Jan Peek responded that, prior to the sale, Radio Middletown had overstated the station's profit-making potential and misrepresented its reasons for selling.
 In 1993, a judge ruled in favor of the former owners; Jan Peek then announced it could not meet a deadline to pay $275,000 or lose WCNX.